-Going to my dentist reminds me of “the good ‘ole days.”
-It reminds me of pre-internet, actually pre-computer, times when instant access meant using the telephone.
-Those days involved more face-to-face conversation in what now seems to be a much simpler time.
+This visit reminded me of pre-internet, actually pre-computer, times when instant access meant using the telephone.
+They also involved more face-to-face conversation in what now seems to be a much simpler time.

-After leaving the dentist, I visited my grandma who now lives with my mom.
-While visiting her brings back fond childhood memories, my potential future grabs my attention.
-I know genetics only loads the gun and life choices pull the trigger, but I still wonder how much of myself I see when I look at my grandmother and receive only a distant stare and sometimes an irrelevant comment.
+After leaving the dentist that day, I visited my grandma who was living with my mom.
+While visiting her brought back fond childhood memories, my potential future also grabbed my attention.
+I know genetics only loads the gun and life choices pull the trigger, but I still wondered how much of myself I saw when I looked at my grandmother and received only a distant stare and sometimes an irrelevant comment.

 Will I someday walk in circles with my hands doing what they did 40 years ago?
 Are my kids facing a future where they must care for me as I cared for them when they were young?
-Am I going to one day forget half of my life and only remember bits and pieces that make no sense put together?
+Am I going to one day forget half of my life and only remember bits and pieces that make no sense?

-In just one hour, thoughts of the past and my potential future collided in a way that propelled me to actively consider how I got where I am today and where I seem to be headed tomorrow.
-I needed to note the positives and negatives and consider how both created my current reality and what needs to happen for me live an increasingly deliberate present.
+In just one hour, thoughts of the past and my potential future collided in a way that propelled me to actively consider how I got where I am today and where I seem to be headed.
+The positives and negatives flooded my thoughts, and I began to consider my created reality and what needs to happen for me live an increasingly deliberate present.

-Knowing the timelessness of God and that He was, is and always will be (Revelation 1:8) brings a sense of purpose to my past and a hope for an abundant future.
-Studying His promises, which extend through time and still live for you and me to grasp today, creates intense motivation to increasingly know His presence in my present.
+Knowing the timelessness of God and that He was, is, and always will be (Revelation 1:8) brings a sense of purpose to my past and a hope for an abundant future.
+Studying His promises, which extend through time and still lives for you and me to grasp today, creates intense motivation to increasingly know His presence in my present.

 “Do not [earnestly] remember the former things; neither consider the things of old.
 Behold, I am doing a new thing!
 Now it springs forth; do you not perceive and know it and will you not give heed to it?
 I will even make a way in the wilderness and rivers in the desert.”
-(AMP)
+(Isaiah 43:18-19, AMP)